TextureSplat: Per-Primitive Texture Mapping for Reflective Gaussian Splatting: Experiments

 \section{Experiments}

-Following our baseline method~\cite{RefGaussian}, we evaluate our work quantitatively and qualitatively under standard multi-view reconstruction benchmarks of challenging reflective scenes.
+Following the baseline method~\cite{RefGaussian}, we evaluate our work quantitatively and qualitatively under standard multi-view reconstruction benchmarks of challenging reflective scenes.
 We use the datasets: Shiny Blender ~\cite{ref_nerf} and Glossy Synthetic~\cite{nero} for novel view synthesis of reflective objects, and dataset Ref-Real~\cite{ref_nerf} to account for real world open reflective scenes.
-We also provide results on the Synthetic NeRF~\cite{nerf} dataset to showcase our method under non-reflective scenes and illustrate its practicality.
-We compare to state-of-the-art methods in the reflective scene setting, including method Ref-Gaussian~\cite{RefGaussian}, with whom we share the same underlying physics based model and training strategy, competitive reflective Gaussian splatting based methods GShader~\cite{Gshader} and 3DGS-DR~\cite{3DGS-DR}, 3DGS~\cite{3dgs} and 2DGS~\cite{2DGS} for reference, and seminal NeRF based approaches such as Ref-NeRF~\cite{ref_nerf} and ENVIDR~\cite{envidr}.
+We also provide results on the Synthetic NeRF~\cite{nerf} dataset to showcase our method under non-reflective scenes and illustrate its practicality in the supplementary material (Section 2).
+We compare to state-of-the-art methods in the reflective scene setting, including the baseline Ref-Gaussian~\cite{RefGaussian}, other reflective Gaussian splatting based methods GShader~\cite{Gshader} and 3DGS-DR~\cite{3DGS-DR}, 3DGS~\cite{3dgs} and 2DGS~\cite{2DGS} for reference, and seminal NeRF based approaches such as Ref-NeRF~\cite{ref_nerf} and ENVIDR~\cite{envidr}.
 We provide additional results and ablation studies in the supplementary material.